Weak utility stocks, HSBC take the spark out of Britain's FTSE

 “The rise in the bond yields and the weakness in the U.S. sector is hurting the UK utilities,” said Securequity sales trader Jawaid Afsar.

-HSBC dropped 1.6 percent, taking nearly 8 points off the FTSE 100, the biggest individual weight on the index.
+HSBC dropped 2 percent, taking over 9 points off the FTSE 100, the biggest individual weight on the index.

 The falls came after the bank admitted failings by its Swiss subsidiary, in response to media reports it helped wealthy customers dodge taxes and conceal millions of dollars of assets.

-Other banks lost ground, with Barclays down 0.7 percent, while Royal Bank of Scotland and Lloyds fell 0.8 percent and 1.2 percent.
+Other banks lost ground, as Barclays fell 1.8 percent, while Royal bank of Scotland and Lloyds were both down 1.3 percent.

 “Anyone avoiding tax in this current environment is frowned upon, so it will be a big issue for HSBC,” Manoj Ladwa, head of trading at TJM Partners, said.